Protect against Browser Hijacker

 As with most forms of malware (and its close relatives), it’s much easier to avoid picking up a browser hijacker in the first place than it is to deal with it once it’s there.
 Here are some tips on how to steer clear of them.

-5 Tips on How to Steer Clear of Browser Hijacker
+5 Tips on How to Remove Browser Hijacker:

 #1.
 Be very suspicious of “bargain-priced” computers